boxblinkracer/phpunuhi/README.md

 **Invalid structure**

-The command will check if all files of a translation set have the **same structure**.
+The command will check if all locales of a Translation-Set have the **same structure**.
 If not, you might have forgotten something ;)

 <p align="center">